All Collections

 onPreviewComplete

-Executes a callback function when all steps of the Guide played.
+Executes a callback function when all steps of the Guide are played.

 window.userGuidingLayer.push({